-Councillors marked resigned in November 2010.
-A check of previous year's declarations showed that previously these councillors had not declared any related party transactions.
+All current serving members made a declaration.
+A number of members who were serving prior to the elections on May 5 2012 did not make a declaration.
+A check of previous year's declarations showed that previously these members had not declared any related party transactions.